 CAD efforts produce performance-based T&D Paths or Development Maps – of modular content that maximizes performance impact and increased reuse of content across multiple Paths.

 He also specializes in performance-based Training development, Performance Support development and Performance Test development.
-His analysis work has been the basis for Pay Progression Programs, Job Descriptions, and Job & Organization Design efforts.
+His analysis work has been the basis for performance-based T&D, Pay Progression Programs, Job Descriptions, and Job & Organization Re-Design efforts.

 And he and his teams over the years have won awards for their work at AT&T, General Motors, HP, Imperial Oil, and Siemens Building Technologies.